 - TCO analysis is performed to choose a vendor from competing proposals, or to prioritize competing capital acquisition proposals.

-- When the actual economic life, or service life of the acquisition is uncertain.
+- The actual economic life, or service life of the acquisition is uncertain.

-- When the organization's asset life cycle management polices and practices dictate specific life spans for classes of assets.
+- The organization's asset life cycle management polices and practices dictate specific life spans for classes of assets.

 TCO analysis begins when the owner or analyst identifies (a) the specific resource or asset to be acquired, and (b) specifies the ownership life as described in the previous section.
 The ownership life is given as a number of years with a known starting date and ending date.

 TCO analysis continues when the owner or analyst identifies all the cost categories that can be expected to have cost impacts from ownership.
-TCO analysis is effective when the owner includes two major kinds of cost categories that will see cost impacts across ownership life, obvious costs and "hidden" costs.
+TCO analysis is successful when the owner includes two major kinds of cost categories that will see cost impacts across ownership life, obvious costs and "hidden" costs.